omsimos/umamin/README.md

 If you like this project, please consider giving it a star! ✨ If you wish to suggest or work on a new feature, please open an issue to discuss with the community and the project maintainers.
 We appreciate your interest and look forward to collaborating with you!

 ### Monorepo Setup
-The `apps/` directory contains the Next.js projects.
-Packages with the `@umamin` prefix can be located at the `packages/` directory.
+Go to the `/apps` directory for projects.
+Packages with the `@umamin` prefix can be located in the `/packages` directory.
 | Core Packages  | Description |
 | ------------- | ------------- |
 | `www` | **Umamin Q&A** & landing page  |